Home Inspection Business Loans: The Complete Financing Guide for Home Inspectors

 Equipment Financing

 If your primary need is equipment, equipment financing is one of the smartest options.
 The equipment itself serves as collateral, which reduces the lender's risk and often results in better rates and terms.
-Thermal cameras, drones, moisture meters, sewer scopes, and even company vehicles can all be financed through equipment loans or leases.
+Thermal cameras, drones, moisture meters, sewer scopes, and company vehicles can all be financed through equipment loans or leases.
 Approval is often easier than for unsecured loans because the collateral provides security to the lender.

 Working Capital Loans